mindis/snowplow.github.com/product/snowplow-usps.md

 * **Robust and scalable**.
 Built atop of Amazon's cloud infrastructure, SnowPlow scales to capturing and processing billions of events per day
 * **Cost effective**.
 Because SnowPlow is open source, users are not committed to investing large sums in license or monthly SaaS fees

-[Learn more about the SnowPlow technology] [technical-architecture]

 [Try SnowPlow today] [get-started]

-[technical-architecture]: technical-architecture.html
 [get-started]: get-started.html